toabiodun/student-grade-calculator/v0.2/README.md

-# Version 0.2 - Preparing folder
+📘 Student Grade Calculator – Version v0.2

-Student Grade Calculator – Version v0.2
+Version v0.2 is a refactored and extended upgrade of the original Student Grade Calculator.
+This release focuses on improved code structure, exception handling, and high-performance testing using std::vector on large datasets.

-Version v0.2 is a refactored and extended version of the Student Grade Calculator.
-It focuses on cleaner code structure, exception handling, and performance testing using std::vector on large datasets.
+✨ What Is New in v0.2

-What is new in v0.2
+Compared to v0.1, this version introduces:
-Compared to v0.1, this version adds:
+• Cleaner, modular project structure (.h and .cpp separated)

-Refactored project structure (separate .h and .cpp files)
+• Exception handling for invalid files and inputs

-Exception handling for file errors and invalid input
+• Automatic generation of large random datasets

-Automatic generation of large random datasets
+• Performance benchmarking using std::vector

-Performance testing using std::vector
+• Splitting students into Passed and Failed categories

-Splitting students into “passed” and “failed” groups
+• Writing results into dataset-specific output files

-Writing the results into separate output files for each dataset size
+📁 Project Structure (v0.2 Folder)

-Project Structure (v0.2 folder)
+The v0.2 directory contains:
-The v0.2 folder contains at minimum: main.cpp
+main.cpp
 Person.cpp
 Person.h
 README.md

-During performance tests the program generates additional text files: students_1000_passed_vector.txt students_1000_failed_vector.txt students_10000_passed_vector.txt
+During performance testing, the following files are automatically generated: students_1000_passed_vector.txt students_1000_failed_vector.txt students_10000_passed_vector.txt